syedadnanakhtar/sphericalRobot/README.md

 The project involved the development of a remotely operated robot equipped with vision sensor for search and reconnaissance applications.
 A spherical robot comprises of a ball shaped outer shell, which holds the entire mechanism, actuators, and electronics.
 It has several advantages over wheeled and legged robots.
 Owing to its spherical shape, it cannot overturn as opposed to wheeled and legged robots.
 It is maneuverable in any direction and can easily recover from collisions and obstacles.
 The spherical shape also eases the deployment strategy.
 It can be thrown, kicked or dropped at the site of operation with no risk of overturning or extruding actuator and electronics damage.
 This project uses the spherical robot developed in embedded control laboratory of systems and control engineering group, IIT Bombay.
 The design of this spherical robot is gearless and scalable in size.
 Hence, this project investigates its applications in various environments.
 The manually operated spherical robot would provide visual feedback and other application specific information to the operator for reconnaissance and search.

-Here is a very nice [video](https://www.youtube.com/watch?v=-q8D7BcLjac) of the robot of our smaller version of the robot.
+Here is a very nice [video](https://www.youtube.com/watch?v=-q8D7BcLjac) of the smaller version of our robot.

 ## Code organization
 The code is categorized into two categories based on what hardware/system it runs on i.e. [Raspberry-Pi/Robot specific codes](https://github.com/syedadnanakhtar/sphericalRobot/tree/main/RPi%20specific%20Codes) and [PC-specific codes](https://github.com/syedadnanakhtar/sphericalRobot/tree/main/PC%20Specific%20Codes).